SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 Setup the trust relationship between the BTP subaccount to IAS using SAML 2.0.

-> Note: Typically the BTP consumer subaccount is assigned to the partner and the IAS tenant is assigned to the customer such that a trust configuration using Open ID Connect (OIDC) is not possible and therefore we use the SAML protocol for the trust relationship.
+> Note: Typically the BTP consumer subaccount is assigned to the partner and the IAS tenant is assigned to the customer such that a trust configuration using Open ID Connect (OIDC) is not possible, and therefore we use the SAML protocol for the trust relationship.
 If the provider subaccount, the consumer subaccount and the IAS tenant are all assigned to the customer, then OIDC is the prefered approach to configure trust; follow the instruction in chapter [Open ID Connect Configuration](Tutorials/03-One-Off-Deployment.md) in this case.

 BTP consumer subaccount: